ChiChou/chichou.github.io/_posts/2021-01-16-see-no-eval-runtime-code-execution-objc.markdown

 FUNCTION($tmp, 'stringByAppendingString:', $content)
 ```

-## Potential Attack Surface
+## Potential Attack Surfaces

 We knew that it's better to use parameter binding to avoid SQL injection.
-For predicates it's just the same.
+There is parameter binding for predicates, too.

-There is a family of them for creating predicate out of a string.
+There is a family of methods for creating predicate out of a string.

 * +[NSPredicate predicateWithFormat:]
 * +[NSPredicate predicateWithFormat:argumentArray:]